yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-sep-2022/index.md

 ## Graphic changes

-Nvidia OpenGL users OpenGL may have seen some strange graphical glitches in games like `Dragon Quest Builder`, `SNACK WORLD: THE DUNGEON CRAWL`, and `Pixel Game Maker Series Werewolf Princess Kaguya` due to an oversight in yuzu's handling of the performance-enhancing `vertex_buffer_unified_memory` extension.
+Nvidia OpenGL users may have seen some strange graphical glitches in games like `Dragon Quest Builder`, `SNACK WORLD: THE DUNGEON CRAWL`, and `Pixel Game Maker Series Werewolf Princess Kaguya` due to an oversight in yuzu's handling of the performance-enhancing `vertex_buffer_unified_memory` extension.
 [vonchenplus](https://github.com/vonchenplus) {{< gh-hovercard "8874" "swooped in with a fix," >}} and these games now render as they should.

 {{< single-title-imgs-compare